QuarkChain/pm/L2/hardfork_devnet_test.md

     Error: server returned an error response: error code -32000: transaction type not supported
     ```
 ## 2. Updating the Superchain Registry
-Perform the following steps to update the superchain registry:
+Perform the following steps to update the superchain registry.
+For detailed instructions, refer to the [here](https://github.com/QuarkChain/superchain-registry/blob/main/docs/ops.md) and follow the `Adding a Chain` workflow.
   - Clone and checkout the devnet branch
     ```bash
     git clone https://github.com/QuarkChain/superchain-registry.git